 These play an essential part for the web crawler, as they follow the internal links deeper and deeper into your site, increasing the number of web pages indexed on your site.

-This is obviously beneficial, by ranking you higher and making it quicker for your webpage to come up after a search is complete.
+This is obviously beneficial — ranking you higher and making it quicker for your webpage to come up after a search is complete.

 External links are created when you link another website to your content.

-By doing this, you improve your reliability, as the user believes you are an impartial, honest expert which gives you some extra brownie points from the search engine.
+By doing this, you improve your reliability, as the user believes you're an impartial, honest expert which gives you some extra brownie points from the search engine.

 The search engines also get a better idea of what your content is about, by analyzing the content you link.

-There is also the hope that someone has attached an external link to your content which does wonders to reach other audiences.
+There is also the hope that someone has attached an external link to your content which does wonders in reaching other audiences.

 As you can see, search engine optimization is no joke.